MRAzaly20/sas-server-simulator/README.md

 ## 1. Project Overview & Scope

-This project is a **software-only simulation** of a complete 150kV switchyard for the a Nickel Smelter in Sulawesi, Indonesia.
+This project is a **software-only simulation** of a complete 150kV switchyard.
 It is designed for:

 - **SAS (Substation Automation System) commissioning engineers** to train on IEC 61850 communication workflows before deploying on physical hardware.
 - **Protocol developers** to test MMS clients (SCADA HMI, gateway) against a realistic data model.